micmejia/bible-dump/AMPC/Luke/Luke 4.md

-Ah, [^o]_let us alone_!
-What have You to do with us [What have [^p]we in common], Jesus of Nazareth?
+Ah, _let us alone_!
+What have You to do with us [What have we in common], Jesus of Nazareth?
 Have You come to destroy us?
 I know Who You are--the Holy One of God!